alexanderpohle/alexanderpohle.github.io/_pages/cv.md

     Supervisor: Prof. Adrian Immenhauser
     Studying the phylogeny of Mesozoic coleoids, in particular belemnites, including geochemical approaches

-* **Postdoctoral researcher**
-    10/2021 - 12/2022
-    University of Zurich, Switzerland
-    Palaeontological Institute and Museum
-    Short project on Triassic cephalopods (orthoceratoids and coleoids) from Switzerland

 * **Collection assistant**
     10/2021 - 12/2022
     University of Zurich, Switzerland
     Palaeontological Institute and Museum
-    Database management, preparations for subsequent move of collections
+    Database management, preparations for subsequent move of collections Short research project on Triassic cephalopods (orthoceratoids and coleoids) from Switzerland

 * **Technical assistant**
     01/2021 - 09/2021